 If you are looking at becoming a solicitor or barrister or working in another legal field, the Legal Studies major is a great pathway into USQ’s Bachelor of Laws.

 With a major in Legal Studies, careers include paralegal work with law practices, commercial and property corporations, Government departments, media and publishing industries, lobby groups, trade union management and community organisations.

-Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (German and Mandarin Chinese), Public Relations Studies and Social Justice Studies.
+Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Public Relations Studies and Social Justice Studies.